hafemeister/kanban-full-stack/README.md

 ## Extended Notes

+### Goals

+-   have fun
+-   learn something new
+-   complete the technical challenge requirements

 ### Preliminary Plan

 -   Friday - scope out tools box, existing designs for mobile kanban, any interesting new tech i would like to learn about